Table of Contents

 To paraphrase the law of attraction, the thoughts, energy and actions that you put into the universe will come back to you in some way shape or form.
 The power of our thoughts and actions are powerful enough to attract whatever goals or objectives you have in mind.
 This can also be true of negativity.
 Sometimes when we are sick, and we think about how sick we are and we end up feeling worse than we did before we thought about it.
 Our symptoms start to show, and we become hyper-sensitive to sensations we may not have felt before.

-In recovery from addiction, one of the most powerful skills to learn is to keep a positive mindset.
+In recovery from addiction, one of the most powerful skills to learn is to keep a positive mindset and creating positivity.
 If the law of attraction (which has great examples to support it) is in fact true, then keeping positive in early recovery can be crucial.
 Telling yourself that you are going to succeed can lead to success, simply by putting that thought into the universe.
 This can also be called self talk.
-In recovery from addiction, negative self talk gradually lessens through actions such as attending recovery support meetings, talking to a therapist, attending an outpatient rehabilitation or treatment program, taking medications that are prescribed by a physician or psychiatrist, and/or meditation and a spiritual practice.
+In recovery from addiction, negative self talk gradually lessens through actions such as attending recovery support meetings, talking to a therapist, attending an outpatient rehabilitation or inpatient treatment program, taking medications that are prescribed by a physician or psychiatrist, and/or meditation and a spiritual practice.
 These are all things that can help support a healthy and positive mental mindset.

 Saying Yes to Life